 Besides the seaside, Mauritius has numerous attractions that make for excellent day excursions for families.
 Remember, however, that some activities may be subject to minimum-age requirements – phone ahead or check the relevant website before getting the kids all excited.
 Our favourite attractions for children:

 There aren't that many volunteering opportunities in Mauritius, but there are some possibilities in the area of wildlife or marine conservation.
-Six-month placements on Île aux Aigrettes are possible through the Mauritian Wildlife Foundation, while volunteering at coral reef conservation projects for one week to six months can be arranged through Working Abroad and others.
+Six-month placements on Île aux Aigrettes are possible through the Mauritian Wildlife Foundation – there's a volunteering page on its website where you can register.
+Volunteering at coral reef conservation projects for one week to six months can be arranged through Working Abroad (www.workingabroad.com), Reef Conservation and others.

 Weights & Measures